 The Medical Center maintains a defined contribution plan in accordance with Internal Revenue Code (IRC) Section 401(a) covering substantially all employees.
-It provides matching contributions up to 3% of employees' compensation by the Medical Center for the fiscal years ended September 30, 2021 and 2020.
-Participants vest in their accounts at a rate of 20% for each year of service, with 100% vesting after 5 years of service.
-For the fiscal years ended September 30, 2021 and 2020, the Medical Center's contributions to the 401(a) defined contribution plan were \$542 thousand and \$594 thousand, respectively.
+It provides matching contributions up to 3% of employees' compensation by the Medical Center for the fiscal years ended September 30, 2022 and 2021.
+For the 401(a) Medical Center contributions, participants vest in their accounts at a rate of 20% for each year of service, with 100% vesting after 5 years of service.
+For the fiscal years ended September 30, 2022 and 2021, the Medical Center's contributions to the 401(a) defined contribution plan were \$539 thousand and \$542 thousand, respectively.
 Forfeitures may be used first to reduce the Medical Center's contribution, and then to pay any expenses payable to the plan.

-The forfeited contributions as of September 30, 2021 and 2020, were \$18 thousand and \$14 thousand, respectively.
+The forfeited contributions as of September 30, 2022 and 2021, were \$49 thousand and \$18 thousand, respectively.
 The Medical Center contracts with MissionSquare (formerly ICMA-RC), as its third-party administrator for this plan.